TEAMMATES/teammates/docs/development.md

 ## Running client scripts

-> Client scripts are scripts that remotely manipulate data on GAE via its Remote API.
+> Client scripts are scripts that remotely manipulate data on a Google Cloud Datastore instance.
 They are run as standard Java applications.

 Most of developers may not need to write and/or run client scripts but if you are to do so, take note of the following: